Anti-Western sentiment: Japan

-Although opinion polls suggest positive views towards Western countries today, anti-Western sentiments were common in early 20th century India due to the Indian independence movement.
+Korea

+Historically, anti-Western sentiment in Korea has been linked to the opposition to the Christian missionary activities in the region, most notably by the Donghak Movement.
+More recently, it has been related to the occasional difficulties in the American-Korean relationship in South Korea and, to a vastly more pronounced extent, North Korea.

+Anti-western sentiments was just that extreme in the early phases of the Republic of Korea.
+It was confined to a very small number of people who faced arrest and jail under the National Security Law (1948).
+The Rhee administration largely exploited the National Security Act to garner support for his extreme right-wing power base.
+Its use also ensured that anti-Americanism remained the preserve of extremists ready to risk arrest.
+In practice, this meant that anti-Americanism remained intimately intertwined.
+It was associated with Marxism-Leninism until the onset of the democratisation movement.

 Singapore

-Lee Kuan Yew, the former Prime Minister of Singapore, argued that East Asian countries such as China, East Timor, Japan, Korea, the Philippines, Singapore, Thailand or Vietnam should be based on "Asian values."
+Lee Kuan Yew, the former Prime Minister of Singapore, argued that East Asian or Confucian countries such as China, Japan, Korea, and Vietnam should develop based on "Asian values" or what is generally referred to as "Confucian" or "Sinitic" values.
 In other words, countries such as the Four Asian Tigers should aspire to have Western-style standards of living without accepting liberal democratic social institutions and principles.
 The Asian values are primarily influenced by the ideals of Confucianism, notably filial piety, and social cohesion.
 The concept of Asian values is widely criticized as a means for instituting authoritarianism, notably by Amartya Sen.

 Middle East

 Islamism

 Together with political Salafis, jihadists (also called Salafist jihadists) view Christian Europe as a land inhabited by infidels (Dar al-Kufr).
 For jihadists, this makes Christian Europe a just target for armed jihad, e.g., acts of war or terrorist attacks.
 Jihadists refer to such lands as Dar al-Harb (lands of war).
 Jihadists themselves motivate their attacks in two prominent ways: to resist Western/Christian military intervention in Muslim countries and to discourage perceived insults against Islam such as the Muhammad Cartoons.

 John Calvert writes that in their critique of the West, Islamists quote Western thinkers like Alexis Carrel, Oswald Spengler, Arnold J. Toynbee, and Arthur Koestler.

 Extremists terrorist groups al-Qaeda and ISIL/ISIS are said to be both anti-Western.
-They have been known to promote terrorism in Western countries, including Russia.
+They have been known to promote terrorism in Western countries, and anti-Western countries, most notably Russia.